Achamindri

-Achamindri is a 2016 Indian Tamil language action thriller film directed by Ennamo Nadakkudhu fame Rajapandi.
+Achamindri is a 2016 Indian Tamil language action thriller film directed by Rajapandi.
 It stars Vijay Vasanth, Samuthirakani, Srushti Dange, Vidya Pradeep, Saranya Ponvannan, and Radha Ravi.
-The dialogues are written by G.Radhakrishnan.
 The music has been composed by Premgi Amaren.
-This movie mostly includes the cast and crew from the director's previous film Ennamo Nadakkudhu which was released in 2014 to generally positive reviews.
-The film was Produced by V Vinoth Kumar.
+This film mostly includes the cast and crew from the director's previous film Ennamo Nadakkudhu (2014).
+It was released on 30 December 2016.

 Plot

 A pickpocket named Sakthi is attracted to Malarvizhi, a middle-class girl.
 A straightforward cop named Sathya is about to marry his childhood sweetheart Shruti.
-Their lives turn topsy-turvy on the same day - Sakthi is chased by goons for picking the pocket of a gangster; Malar is threatened by the education minister's PA, Kathir, for filing for a reevaluation on behalf of her maid's daughter; and Sathya is attacked by his own friend and cop Saravanan, as he starts digging into Shruti's death.
+Their lives turn topsy-turvy on the same day – Sakthi is chased by goons for picking the pocket of a gangster; Malar is threatened by the education minister's PA, Kathir, for filing for a reevaluation on behalf of her maid's daughter; and Sathya is attacked by his own friend and cop Saravanan, as he starts digging into Shruti's death.
 The movie ends with how Sakthi and Sathya solve the crime.